 Sexual Harassment in China: #MeToo Movement Prompts New Legal Developments

-With the #MeToo movement gaining momentum in China, new measures to combat sexual harassment in the country were recently introduced by the government.
+With the #MeToo movement gaining momentum, new measures to combat sexual harassment in China were recently introduced by the government.

 The responses come after a series of high-profile sexual harassment scandals gripped the country this year – from the Didi assaults to allegations against both journalist Zhang Wen and Beihang University Professor Chen Xiaowu.